* Sinclair drops after Tribune ends merger deal

 * Apple leads gains in tech stocks

-Aug 9 (Reuters) - The S&P and the Nasdaq inched towards a record on the back of high-flying technology trio of Apple, Amazon and Microsoft.
+NEW YORK, Aug 9 (Reuters) - The S&P 500 was up slightly on Thursday afternoon and again close to a record high on the back of gains in Apple, Amazon and Microsoft.

-Shares of Apple rose 1 percent, while those of Amazon were up 0.8 percent and Microsoft 0.4 percent.
+Shares of Apple rose 1.1 percent, while those of Amazon were up 1.0 percent and Microsoft rose 0.3 percent.

-The gains come as the latest data pointed to the strength in the labor market, underscoring the health of the economy despite ongoing trade tensions.
+The S&P gains came as the latest data pointed to strength in the labor market, underscoring the health of the U.S. economy despite ongoing trade tensions.

 The number of Americans filing for unemployment benefits unexpectedly fell last week, a Labor Department report showed.

-Sinclair dropped 2.9 percent after Tribune Media dropped its $3.9 billion deal to be acquired by Sinclair and filed a lawsuit against the company for breach of contract.
-Tribune shares rose 2.9 percent.
+Sinclair dropped after Tribune Media dropped its $3.9 billion deal to be acquired by Sinclair and filed a lawsuit against the company for breach of contract.
+Tribune shares rose.

-Rite Aid fell 9.5 percent and was the most actively traded stock after the drug store chain and U.S. grocer Albertsons Cos agreed to terminate their merger agreement.
+Rite Aid fell 11.8 percent after the drug store chain and U.S. grocer Albertsons Cos agreed to terminate their merger agreement.

-Chip stocks fell after Morgan Stanley downgraded the U.S. semiconductor industry, saying upside to estimates is difficult to come by.
-Micron, Applied Materials and ON Semiconductor fell between 1.8 percent and 2.4 percent.
+Chip stocks fell after Morgan Stanley downgraded the U.S. semiconductor industry.
+Micron, Applied Materials and ON Semiconductor fell.

-The S&P index recorded 25 new 52-week highs and TWO new lows, while the Nasdaq recorded 85 new highs and 51 new lows.
-(Reporting by Amy Caren Daniel in Bengaluru; Editing by Anil D'Silva)
+The S&P 500 posted 26 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 95 new highs and 58 new lows.
+(Additonal reporting by Amy Caren Daniel in Bengaluru; Editing by Anil D'Silva)